Rolo Tomassi: Where Myth Becomes Memory (2020–present)

 On 8 September 2020, the band confirmed that they had ended their relationship with Holy Roar Records in light of allegations of sexual misconduct against the label's owner, Alex Fitzpatrick.

 In recording of their new album Where Myth Becomes Memory, the band except for Korman recorded at The Ranch in Southampton; whilst Korman, now living in Bergen County, New Jersey, recorded her vocal tracks at Brady Street Recordings nearby.

 On 17 August 2021, Rolo Tomassi released a new single "Cloaked", along with the announcement that the band had signed to MNRK Heavy.
 This was followed by the release of "Drip" in November 2021, wherein the band also announced their next album would be titled Where Myth Becomes Memory.
 A third single, "Closer", was released in January 2022.
-The album is set for release on February 4, 2022.
+The album was released on 4 February 2022.